 Loading

-Nature-based climate solutions are actions that work with and enhance nature to build climate resilience and/or contribute to carbon neutrality.
-For example, climate smart forest management – such as reintroducing prescribed fire onto landscapes – reduces the threat of catastrophic wildfire, supports long-term carbon storage, and builds resilience of our forests to future climate impacts.
+Nature-based solutions that deliver on California’s climate change goals are land management practices that increase the health and resilience of natural systems, which supports their ability to serve as a durable carbon sink (lands that absorb more carbon than they release).
+For example, nature-based solutions in forests – such as reintroducing prescribed fire – reduce the threat of catastrophic wildfire, supports long-term carbon storage, and builds resilience of our forests to future climate impacts.
 Similarly, restoring coastal wetlands can reduce the risk of flooding, store carbon, and build community, economic, and ecological resilience along California’s coasts.